noahehall/theBookOfNoah/databases/_arrangodb.md

 				- specific attribute values
 				- range queries
 				- returning docs form the index in sorted order
+			- used for equality lookups, range queries and for sorting

 	- array indexes
 		- properties